“Imagination is the only weapon in the war against reality.” ―Lewis Carroll

-The Proud Racer series, her first series – published more than a decade ago – follows the lives of her ‘Proud Racers,’ her retired racing greyhounds, told in their own words.
-The first four books in the series are now available in one volume, with the fifth book, An American Greyhound in Yorkshire, available as a stand-alone novel.
+Proud Racer, her first series – published more than a decade ago – follows the lives of her ‘Proud Racers,’ her retired racing greyhounds, told in their own words.
+The Clobberpaws series tells the tale of her Irish Wolfhounds.

-Check out the links to Nancy’s blogs – Isn’t the Lettuce Brave? and Our Daily Bryn – for more of her ramblings and a glimpse into her life with two giant muppets come to life.
-Well Read is a book blog with Nancy’s thoughts on her ever-growing “To Read” list.
+Check out the links to Nancy’s blogs – Isn’t the Lettuce Brave?, for more of her ramblings, and Well Read which is a book blog with Nancy’s thoughts on her ever-growing “To Be Read” pile.